devslopes/blockchat/README.md

+## Getting Started

+To join a bunch of developer nerds in a global chat simply:

+1. Run `npm install blockchat -g`
+2. Run `blockchat`
+3. Chat

+To understand how all this works:

+1. Look at the source code
+2. Create your own blockchain following the steps below

+This blockchain app uses [LotionJS](https://github.com/keppel/lotion) - which is really the world's first Javascript interface for blockchain development.
+Lotion uses [Tendermint](https://tendermint.readthedocs.io/en/master/) for p2p, security, consensus and more.

+Lotion & Tendermint use Proof of Stake for consensus (which means no miner nodes needed!).

 ## Free Digital Ocean Credits

 Get $15 *FREE* credit for Digital Ocean hosting.
 Use this code on the billing page: `DODEVSLOPES15`